Cherrise-exe/myPortfolio/Readme.txt

-This is the github repository for my digital portfolio!
+This is the github repository for my first digital portfolio!

 Thanks for downloading this theme!